mcgivrer/fromClassToGame/docs/chapters/04-the-object-game.md

 And finally as we also need to display those object, and this is mainly the main goal, you need to get `color` for rendering little things.
 The `priority` attribute will be used to sort all the object before rendering, managing a depth level between object at rendering time.
-The `image` will be used to render an... image with a `BufferedImage` :)
+The `image` will be used to renderer an... image with a `BufferedImage` :)
 If this `image` attributes is null, a rectangle of size `width x height` will be rendered (see the chapter 03 at `Render` class).